Skip to main content

 Action Window

 Watch NIWC Atlantic on SAM.gov.
 Begin teaming and capability alignment now.
 Six original bidders sets the competitive benchmark — organizations without prior DHA infrastructure engineering work should identify teaming partners with that past performance.
+DHIA II RFP targeted December 2026 — pipeline both simultaneously to bridge the gap.

 24